Ricky J. Sethi

-Ricky J. Sethi is an Assistant Professor of Computer Science at Fitchburg State University and the Director of Research for The Madsci Network.
+Ricky J. Sethi is an American computer scientist and full Professor of Computer Science at Fitchburg State University and the Director of Research for The Madsci Network.

+His research spans several areas in artificial intelligence, machine learning, social computing, and computer vision.
+His work has made contributions to the fields of misinformation detection, virtual communities, and the application of computational methods to digital humanities and art analysis.

 He was appointed as a National Science Foundation (NSF) Computing Innovation Fellow by the Computing Community Consortium and the Computing Research Association.
 He has contributed significantly in the fields of machine learning, computer vision, social computing, and science education/eLearning.